QuantEcon/lecture-source-py/source/rst/numba.rst

 An Example
 ----------

-Let's consider some problems that are difficult to vectorize.

-One is generating the trajectory of a difference equation given an initial condition.
+Let's consider a problem that is difficult to vectorize: generating the trajectory of a difference equation given an initial condition.

-Let's take the difference equation to be the quadratic map
+We will take the difference equation to be the quadratic map

 .. math::